Biswas57/kaflow/blog.md

 - I am happy with the final product and the knowledge I have gained from this project.

 **Challenges**
-- Main challenge was the time constraint I had till I had to start studying for my exams and the fact that I was working alone, which made it difficult to get feedback and suggestions on my design.
+- Main hallenge was the time constraint and the fact that I was working alone, which made it difficult to get feedback and suggestions on my design.
 - I would have liked to have more time to implement and a bit more guidance because I really felt at times I was just winging it and on my own.
 - I also struggled with the UML diagrams and actually starting this project (felt like jumping off a cliff headfirst)
 - Unfortunately 1 thing I didn't manage to complete in time was J unit testing, which I am disappointed about.